ucsb/campus-cloud-docs/docs/aws/guardrails.md

 ## Amazon Bedrock (Generative AI)

-**Amazon Bedrock is available in us-east-1, us-west-2, and also us-east-2.**
+**In the two standard regions (us-east-1 and us-west-2), Bedrock works fully — both the AWS Console and the API/CLI**, like any other allowed service.

-Bedrock works in both standard allowed regions (us-east-1 and us-west-2).
-An additional SCP exception allows Bedrock API calls in **us-east-2** (Ohio) for models that are not available in the standard regions.
-All other services remain blocked in us-east-2.
+An additional SCP exception allows **programmatic-only** Bedrock access in two otherwise-blocked regions — **us-east-2** (Ohio) and **us-west-1** (N. California) — for models that are not offered in the standard regions.
+In these two regions:

+* **Only the Bedrock model APIs work** — for example, invoking a model from the AWS SDK or CLI.
+* **The Bedrock console will not work.** It depends on many other actions that remain blocked in us-east-2 and us-west-1, so you must call Bedrock programmatically there.
+* All other AWS services remain blocked in these two regions.

 ---